 Speak to Your Audience

 Once you know who you're targeting, speak directly to that audience and provide them with substantial content.
 For example, if you have a number of rental properties available in a specific neighborhood that attracts Millennials, you could write a post that focuses on Millennial-friendly characteristics of different neighborhoods, including that one.
 This will help your audience make a decision about where to rent and help them understand the community feel, location, and amenities of each area, such as great restaurants or nearby parks.
 Provide solid content that doesn't come across as a sales pitch, and you'll develop a relationship with your audience that you can build on in the future.

 Build Community With Your Audience

-In an article in the Wall Street Journal, Jeff Elder discusses the strategy of in-depth connections with customers and leads.
+In an article in the Wall Street Journal (subscription required), Jeff Elder discusses the strategy of in-depth connections with customers and leads.
 Instead of aiming for many Facebook connections, companies such as the Ritz-Carlton spend time connecting and analyzing their social media conversations to gain new insight into what they can do better.
 "Rather than try to keep pace, Ritz-Carlton spends time analyzing its social-media conversations, to see what guests like and don't like.
 It also reaches out to people who have never stayed at its hotels and express concern about the cost."
 This intensive approach can work well when you have a market in mind and you'd like to learn about the needs of those renters.
 Focus on building connections rather than increasing your numbers at all costs.

 Variety Keeps Facebook Engaging